Contact

 Further details: Visit original statistic Global investment on inland transport infrastructure as share of GDP in 2021, by selected countries

 Infrastructure spending varies heavily per country, for various reasons.
-Some countries might have a more outdated infrastructure that needs modernization, in other countries infrastructure might not necessarily be at the top of the priority list.
-Overall, investments in infrastructure were higher in developing countries than they were in, for instance, Western Europe.
+Some countries might have a more outdated infrastructure that needs modernization, in others infrastructure might not necessarily be at the top of the priority list.
+Overall, investment in infrastructure was higher in developing countries relative to the size of their economies than in, for instance, Western Europe.

 Changes in climate can bring about either drought or floods.
 Structures like seawalls or dikes can be built through engineering to help protect communities from flooding.
 Agricultural production can also be affected by drought.
 Despite these challenges, the construction output of new water infrastructure has been falling in the United Kingdom in the past years.
 However, other regions that are more exposed to water scarcity or natural disasters may require higher levels of spending.

-Investment in power facilities is essential to tackle the energy crisis, ensure more resilient energy supplies, and transition to a zero-emission economy.
+Investment in power facilities is essential to ensure more resilient energy supplies, and transition to a zero-emission economy.
 To achieve that goal, not only new renewable-energy power plants are needed, but also transmission lines so that all that electricity can go where it is most needed.
-The Power Construction Corporation of China, the leading power infrastructure construction contractor, obtained most of its revenue from fossil fuel and hydropower projects.
+Nevertheless, as of October 2023, there were 65 new proposed oil pipelines worldwide and 25 under construction.

 Mon - Fri, 9am - 6pm (EST)